Communication Sciences and Disorders

-Please do not send any official credentials or other application materials to BGSU.
+Please do not send any official credentials or other application materials to BGSU at this time.
 GRE scores, transcripts, and letters of recommendation will go directly to CSDCAS.

 - Undergraduate Preparation Checklist for Master's and M.S.-PhD bridge applicants (downloadable form).
+A minimum of 4 prerequisite classes must be completed and included in your application to be considered for admission.
 Please fill out this form completely, change the file name to your last name, and email it to the CDIS department using this link.
-Email it to firstname.lastname@example.org if the link does not work on your computer.
+Email it to email@example.com if the link does not work on your computer.

 - Doctoral applicants - Please direct all admissions inquiries to the graduate coordinator, Dr. Alexander Goberman.

 A student's admission to the Master's program in Speech-Language Pathology is dependent upon the following criteria*:

 - Graduation from an accredited undergraduate college or university.

 - A minimum overall grade point average (GPA) of 3.00, and a minimum GPA of 3.20 in the major.